The signing of the register

 What are some pop examples?

 There are so many pop options!
 Think Signed, Sealed, Delivered, or something a bit slower such as A Thousand Years, Photograph, Falling Slowly, What A Wonderful World—really many songs will work, as long as they are not too update, as you don’t want to steal the thunder from the recessional music.
 As well, as signings can take up to 8 minutes, we recommend choosing two pop songs.
-If one is more upbeat than the other, we recommend that the more upbeat song gets performed first, again to create a better jumping off point for the recessional.
+If one is more upbeat than the other, we recommend that the more upbeat song starts first, again to create a better jumping off point for the recessional.
 It is also worth mentioning that we may not need to play the second song, b due to timing, but is always a good idea for us to have a fall-back option if the signing does take a little longer than expected.

 Can you choose a hybrid of pop and Classical?